Chat Memory

 Memories Sidebar Panel

 The toolbar includes a toggle button to open the Memories sidebar panel.
-This panel displays all active memories for the current chat in a scrollable list.
+This panel displays all active memories for the current workspace in a scrollable list.

 - Each memory entry shows its content, category, source type, and creation date.